Zelenskyy calls his Oval Office spat with Trump 'regrettable' and says he's ready to work for peace

 The British government, which has been leading European efforts to keep Trump from pushing to end the war on terms that could favor Moscow, said it remains “absolutely committed to securing a lasting peace in Ukraine.”

-Malcolm Chalmers, deputy director-general of the Royal United Services Institute, a London-based defense think tank, said Washington’s move could encourage Russia to ask for more Ukrainian concessions, including demilitarization and neutrality.
+Malcolm Chalmers, deputy director-general of the Royal United Services Institute, a London-based defense think tank, said Washington’s move could encourage Russia to seek more Ukrainian concessions, including demilitarization and neutrality.

 Volodymyr Yurchuk in Kyiv, Vanessa Gera in Warsaw, and Aamer Madhani, Zeke Miller and Lisa Mascaro in Washington contributed.